Manussakis/leeneon/README.md

 ### Images

-The images of this repository was taken from:
+The images of this repository were taken from:

 - [Placeholder.com](https://placeholder.com/)

-The demo websites images was taken from free bank imagens and they are not included in this repository.
+The demo websites images were taken from free bank imagens and they are not included in this repository.

 **Photos**